ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# Inside Out Positional Tracking (6DOF) for Galaxy S7 and ARCore preview 2
+# Inside Out Positional Tracking (6DOF) for Galaxy S7 using ARCore preview 2
 ARCore preview 2 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7.

       - The Galaxy S7 is not officially ARCore supported but with the new preview 2 it works non the less.